About the KEF

 • You do not have the ability to access the internet as stated above.

-• Your personal statement is a copy of, or is very similar to that of, another student applying for sponsorship.
+• Your personal statement is a copy of or is very similar to another student applying for sponsorship.